santiment/academy/src/docs/sanbase/my-account/logging-into-sanbase/index.md

 Logging into Sanbase by email is pretty straight forward.
 You enter your email address and get sent a link to a logged in Sanbase session.
 In case you logged in by email the first time, you can add an ETH address using MetaMask through the Account settings page mentioned above.
-Find out more in the article on how to stake SAN tokens linked to below.

 ### Buying and staking SAN